 The commission will investigate this year, and plans to publish findings by December 2, 2018.

 The air market is ticking up after Chinese New Year

 Chinese New Year was late this year, which helped prevent rates from rising too much before the holiday.
 The market was slow for a couple of weeks after CNY, as factories ramped back up to full production.

 Now that we’re in March, the market is picking up steam -- we’re seeing some capacity constraints, and rates will begin increasing soon.

 Demand will remain high leading up to the Easter holiday, with rates and capacity expected to stabilize come April.

-Import volume is up and ports are congested -- and, at the same time, capacity has been removed from the market due to the ELD mandate).
+Import volume is up and ports are congested -- and, at the same time, capacity has been removed from the market due to the ELD mandate (which is also contributing to longer transit times).
 On top of that, there’s a significant driver shortage, and trucking companies are struggling with retention.
 New capacity is being added, but not quickly enough.
 Winter weather throws another wrench into the situation.